-March 7, 2020: Two residents at the Lynn Valley Care Centre test positive for COVID-19 and the BC Provincial Health Officer Dr. Bonnie Henry says the care home is now considered to be the site of an outbreak.
-At this point, Dr. Henry begins recommending "social" or physical distancing as a way to slow the spread of the virus across the province.
+March 7, 2020: Two residents at the Lynn Valley Care Centre test positive for COVID-19 and the BC Provincial Health Officer Dr. Bonnie Henry says the care home is now the site of an outbreak.

 March 11, 2020: The World Health Organization declared COVID-19 a global pandemic.